heroiclabs/nakama-unreal/README.md

 Then copy the library from vcpkg_installed into the libnakama directory and the headers to `NakamaCore/Public/nakama-cpp`.

-On Mac, you may need to remove any symlinks in the framework because Unreal Engine has difficulty interpreting them when building the plugin.

 You can then compile the plugin from the command line, passing the `-Rocket` flag if you intalled the editor through the Epic launcher.
 However, using an Epic launcher distribution is not recommended at least for running the command line.